ennis/autograph-ng/design/NOTES.md

         - can still allocate and pre-fill in advance (for immutable resources)
         - but additional memory needed to keep 'virtual/unresolved' descriptors
  - conclusion: drawbacks outweigh advantages
-    -> remove swapping
+    - **remove swaps**
     - for the post-proc use case:
         - let the application handle it
         - for instance:
             - request a post-proc chain ID
             - if it's even, use the main buffer; if it's odd, use the other

-Q: draw states: what to put in blocks, what to bind separately?
+#### Q: draw states: what to put in blocks, what to bind separately?
 - already a duplication between our command lists and native command buffers
     - necessary for command reordering
     - can't be avoided
     - or could it? 'sequential' draw calls can be put into a native command buffer directly
         ```
         cmd.secondary(sort_key, interface, |cmd| {
             cmd.command(...) // encoded on-the-fly in a native command buffer
         })
         ```
         - then sort with 'command buffer' granularity
         - related to secondary command buffers for drawcall-heavy workloads
             - then, indirect execution (possibly multiple times)
     - make our command lists useful
         - draw **calls** (plural): never a single draw call, always more than one
 - frontend is stateless (non-negotiable)
     - need a way to specify an array of draw calls without temporary allocation
     - for pipeline in pipelines
         - bind pipeline
         - for vbos in vertex_buffers
             - bind vbo
             - for submesh in submeshs
                 - bind submesh
     - the state cache will eliminate redundant state changes, but this still consumes a lot of memory
         - 'array' draw calls
             - `draw_multi(interfaces, &[drawcalls])`
             - draw call: vertex buffer set index + draw call params
         - partial pipeline interfaces
             ```
             cmd.with_interface(interface, |cmd| {
                 cmd.with_interface(interface, |cmd| {
                     cmd.draw(...);
                 })
             })
             ```
 - stakes: memory usage, data duplication
 - use cases: same pipeline, different vertex buffers & draw commands
 - render targets: block (framebuffer) or separate?
 - individual dynamic states: Viewport, Scissors, Stencil, etc.
     - StateBlock?
     - SetXXX commands?
 - vertex buffers:
     - StateBlock?
     - SetVertexBuffers?
 - STATE BLOCK: render targets (framebuffers)
 - others: state change commands
 - command buffers should be more packed
     - variable-size commands
     - embrace indirect buffers

-Q: Framebuffers
+#### Q: Framebuffers
  - useful as a group of attachments
  - if framebuffers are not exposed:
     - pass array of attachments every time